Computing canonical images in permutation groups with Graph Backtracking: Experiments

 \section{Experiments}

 In this section, we will measure the performance of our algorithm compared to alternatives.
 As there is no other implementation of a general framework for finding canonical images in arbitrary permutation groups, each experiment will, where appropriate, compare against specialised algorithms.
 All of our experiments are performed with GAP 4.12~\cite{GAP4}.
 Our algorithm is implemented in the Vole package \cite{vole}.
 For all instances, there is a time-out of 30 minutes and a memory limit of 4GB.
 We note that we specifically search for difficult problems, both for our algorithm and existing algorithms.
-There are a wide variety of problems which both our algorithm and existing algorithms, where applicable, can solve extremely quickly, but such results would not provide any useful comparison.